SOCIAL IMPACT

 Volunteering

-Opportunities are available in our two community cafes which are open to the general public and in our outside catering department.
+Opportunities are available in our community cafes which is open to the general public and in our outside catering department.
 The opportunities increase community cohesion, a sense of belonging, routine and structure and provide tangible work experience which all have a positive effect on health and wellbeing.
 They can be flexible to suit individual need.

 Apprenticeships